 Our new Centre for Modern History is a dynamic hub for innovative historical research that brings together historians, scholars of politics, and experts from across the university and the public sphere.

-It’s a vibrant research environment in which to gain an in-depth understanding of topics such as international politics and digital history.
+It is a vibrant research environment in which to gain an in-depth understanding of topics such as history of political activism, nationalism and empire, transformations of the international order, Soviet history, and digital history.

-Our history undergraduate degrees will help you develop a strong understanding of major political, cultural, social and economic forces that have shaped the world.
+Our undergraduate degrees in History will help you develop a strong understanding of major political, cultural, social, and economic forces that have shaped the world.

-You will be able to learn a range of transferable skills, valued by employers, such as research, critical analysis, public speaking, teamwork, problem solving and community engagement.
+In addition to the fundamental understanding of world events, you will learn a range of transferable skills valued by employers, such as research, critical analysis, public speaking, teamwork, problem solving, and community engagement.